KevinG396/Machine_Learning/README.md

 # Machine_Learning
-Some Machine Learning algorithms and metrics realized in python with sklearn package.
+Some Machine Learning algorithms and metrics implemented in python with sklearn package.